hadamlenz/dev.local/docs/Import to localByFlywheel/readme.md

 3. download the db from a multisite on pantheon `terminus wp [SITE].[ENV] -- db export - --tables=$(terminus wp [SITE].[ENV] -- db tables '[PREFIX]_*' --url=[SITEURL] --format=csv) > database.sql`

-You can change that as needed for each host.
+You can change that as needed for each host on Pantheon

 If your host requires you to SSH to run wp-cli you can just run `wp db export - > database.sql`

 you might want to do that in a folder other than root